vzool/docs/api/admin-guide/install.md

 Directus API should work on any HTTP Server, but most testing has been done on Apache 2, NGINX, and Caddy.

-The root directory for Directus API should be `/path/to/directus/public`.
+1. The root directory for Directus API should be `/path/to/directus/public`.

-The following files/folders should have write permission:
+2. The following files/folders should have write permission:
     * `/logs`
     * `/public/uploads` (or your configured upload directory)
+3. Make sure the directory ownership is set to `www-data`
+    * eg: `sudo chown -R www-data:www-data /var/www/api`

 #### Specific Server Setup